CodeSeeker99/codeseeker99.github.io/_posts/2021-01-18-Django-App.md

 published: true
 ---

 _Short tutorial on using technologies like Django, Docker, Nginx and Postgres.
 Used Django backend to create a REST API with a simple CRUD functionality on a local postgres database instance.
-This tutorial requires you to have basic knowledge of python_
+This tutorial requires you to have basic knowledge of python.
+This tutorial follows linux commands._

+---

 ## The basics